chaseofthejungle/js-concepts-guide/README.md

 `let x; // variable is declared but not initialized`

 <hr />

+## Undefined versus Null

-**Undefined versus Null:** An undefined variable in JS is one in which the variable was declared but not yet given a value (in other words, not yet initialized).
+**Definitions/Overview:** An *undefined variable* in JS is one in which the variable was declared but not yet given a value (in other words, not yet initialized).
 JS automatically assigns the type of 'undefined' to variables of this context.
-In comparison, a null variable is one that purposely and deliberately lacks an object value (this is commonly done to reset the value of a variable, or otherwise clear it out).
+In comparison, a *null variable* is one that purposely and deliberately lacks an object value (this is commonly done to reset the value of a variable, or otherwise clear it out).
 Nulls are of the type 'object'.

 **'undefined' code example:**
 ```
 let x;